digital-work-lab/theses/index.md

 ## 4. Submission of the thesis

-Two copies in hardbound form (Klebe-/Hardcoverbindung, keine Spiralbindung oder Schnellhefter) including a CD with the digital Version on it in a paper cover in each copy taped onto the last page of the thesis are to be submitted to the examination office.
+Two copies in hardbound form (Klebe-/Hardcoverbindung, keine Spiralbindung oder Schnellhefter), including a CD with the digital Version on it in a paper cover in each copy taped onto the last page of the thesis are to be submitted to the examination office.
 The digital thesis has to be on a CD-ROM.
 It should contain the thesis as a PDF document and possibly a digital appendix.

 {: .info }